StockNews.com Lowers NV5 Global (NASDAQ:NVEE) to Hold

-StockNews.com downgraded shares of NV5 Global (NASDAQ:NVEE – Free Report) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning.
+StockNews.com lowered shares of NV5 Global (NASDAQ:NVEE – Free Report) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning.

-Separately, Roth Mkm cut their target price on NV5 Global from $136.00 to $121.00 and set a buy rating for the company in a research report on Friday, November 3rd.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Moderate Buy and a consensus target price of $119.67.
+Separately, Roth Mkm dropped their price objective on shares of NV5 Global from $136.00 to $121.00 and set a buy rating on the stock in a research note on Friday, November 3rd.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat, NV5 Global presently has an average rating of Moderate Buy and an average price target of $119.67.

-NV5 Global (NASDAQ:NVEE – Get Free Report) last announced its earnings results on Thursday, November 2nd.
-The business services provider reported $1.51 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.39 by $0.12.
-The business had revenue of $239.29 million for the quarter, compared to analyst estimates of $236.00 million.
-NV5 Global had a return on equity of 10.34% and a net margin of 5.10%.
-On average, sell-side analysts anticipate that NV5 Global will post 4.89 earnings per share for the current year.
+NV5 Global (NASDAQ:NVEE – Get Free Report) last posted its quarterly earnings data on Thursday, November 2nd.
+The business services provider reported $1.51 EPS for the quarter, beating analysts’ consensus estimates of $1.39 by $0.12.
+NV5 Global had a net margin of 5.10% and a return on equity of 10.34%.
+The company had revenue of $239.29 million for the quarter, compared to analyst estimates of $236.00 million.
+Research analysts anticipate that NV5 Global will post 4.89 EPS for the current fiscal year.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Arizona State Retirement System increased its stake in NV5 Global by 2.5% during the 2nd quarter.
-Arizona State Retirement System now owns 3,926 shares of the business services provider’s stock valued at $435,000 after purchasing an additional 94 shares in the last quarter.
-JPMorgan Chase & Co. grew its position in shares of NV5 Global by 1.5% during the 1st quarter.
-JPMorgan Chase & Co. now owns 9,594 shares of the business services provider’s stock valued at $1,278,000 after acquiring an additional 141 shares during the period.
-LPL Financial LLC boosted its holdings in NV5 Global by 2.4% in the 3rd quarter.
-LPL Financial LLC now owns 6,280 shares of the business services provider’s stock worth $604,000 after buying an additional 150 shares during the last quarter.
-AE Wealth Management LLC boosted its holdings in NV5 Global by 2.0% in the 3rd quarter.
-AE Wealth Management LLC now owns 7,866 shares of the business services provider’s stock worth $757,000 after buying an additional 152 shares during the last quarter.
-Finally, Voya Investment Management LLC boosted its holdings in NV5 Global by 1.3% in the 4th quarter.
-Voya Investment Management LLC now owns 12,759 shares of the business services provider’s stock worth $1,688,000 after buying an additional 159 shares during the last quarter.
-Institutional investors own 71.93% of the company’s stock.
+A number of large investors have recently modified their holdings of NVEE.
+JPMorgan Chase & Co. lifted its position in NV5 Global by 1.5% during the first quarter.
+JPMorgan Chase & Co. now owns 9,594 shares of the business services provider’s stock valued at $1,278,000 after purchasing an additional 141 shares during the last quarter.
+US Bancorp DE increased its position in NV5 Global by 1,730.8% during the 1st quarter.
+US Bancorp DE now owns 1,904 shares of the business services provider’s stock valued at $254,000 after purchasing an additional 1,800 shares during the period.
+HighTower Advisors LLC purchased a new position in NV5 Global during the 1st quarter valued at $280,000.
+Citigroup Inc. increased its position in NV5 Global by 5.5% during the 1st quarter.
+Citigroup Inc. now owns 10,714 shares of the business services provider’s stock valued at $1,429,000 after purchasing an additional 554 shares during the period.
+Finally, MetLife Investment Management LLC increased its position in NV5 Global by 51.5% during the 1st quarter.
+MetLife Investment Management LLC now owns 7,024 shares of the business services provider’s stock valued at $936,000 after purchasing an additional 2,388 shares during the period.
+71.93% of the stock is currently owned by institutional investors.

 NV5 Global Company Profile